Police: 'No idea' why man shot 5 people before killing self - WTMJ

 “As to why this occurred, we have no idea yet,” Davis said at a news conference.
 “Our homicide detectives are tirelessly investigating a motive, but it appears that the shooter acted alone.”

-Green blocked in another car in the store’s parking lot, got out and shot and killed Alpha Elizabeth, 63, while she sat in her vehicle, according to Davis.
-Green then entered the store and fatally shot a customer, 44-year-old Silvester Day Jr., near a cash register before wounding a store employee.
-Davis said the employee, a man, was in stable condition at a hospital on Monday.
+Green blocked in another car in the store’s parking lot, got out and shot and killed Alpha Smith, 62, while she sat in her vehicle, according to Davis.
+Green then entered the store and fatally shot a customer, 43-year-old Silvesta Daye, near a cash register before wounding a store employee.
+Davis said the employee, a 22-year-old man, was in stable condition at a hospital on Monday.

 After the shooting, police said, Green returned to his nearby home and set fire to his apartment before shooting himself.
 Police found the apartment engulfed in flames and Green dead in the parking lot with a self-inflicted gunshot wound.